Jenny Tonge, Baroness Tonge: Life peer

-Allegations about the Israel lobby (2006)
+Allegations about the Israel lobby

-Tonge remarked at a Liberal Democrat party conference fringe meeting in September 2006: "The pro-Israeli lobby has got its grips on the western world, its financial grips.
+Tonge remarked at a Liberal Democrat Conference fringe meeting in September 2006: "The pro-Israeli lobby has got its grips on the Western world, its financial grips.
 I think they've probably got a grip on our party".

-In response, Liberal Democrat leader Sir Menzies Campbell wrote to Tonge, commenting that her unacceptable assertion had "clear anti-Semitic connotations".
+In response the party leader, Sir Menzies Campbell, wrote to Tonge, commenting that her unacceptable assertion had "clear anti-Semitic connotations".
 An all-party group of peers led by the former Archbishop of Canterbury, George Carey, said, in a letter to The Times, that "the language deployed by Baroness Tonge, as a member of the House of Lords, was irresponsible and inappropriate".
-At a later meeting at Edinburgh University the following November, Tonge said that professors Stephen Walt and John Mearsheimer's article "The Israel Lobby and U.S. Foreign Policy" which appeared in the 23 March 2006 issue of the London Review of Books supported her assertion that the "Israel lobby had a disproportionate voice in Anglo-American foreign policy".
+At a later meeting at Edinburgh University the following November, Tonge said that professors Stephen Walt and John Mearsheimer's article "The Israel Lobby and U.S. Foreign Policy", which appeared in the 23 March 2006 issue of the London Review of Books, supported her assertion that the "Israel lobby had a disproportionate voice in Anglo-American foreign policy".
 She said her comments "were about the Israeli lobby in politics.
 They were a big distance from being about Jewishness or anti-Semitism".

-The Gaza strip and other issues (2008–10)
+The Gaza strip and other issues

-In November 2008, Tonge visited the Gaza Strip again, this time with Lord Ahmed, Clare Short, and members of the European Parliament.
+In November 2008 Tonge visited the Gaza Strip again, this time with Lord Ahmed, Clare Short and members of the European Parliament.

-From 8 January 2009 to 12 February 2010, Tonge was the Liberal Democrat Spokesperson for Health.
-On 12 January 2009, Tonge asked in the House of Lords about investigations into alleged Israeli war crimes in the December 2009–January 2010 Gaza War, saying:Is the Minister aware that Mrs Pillay, the new UN High Commissioner for Human Rights, has spoken of war crimes being committed in Gaza?
+From 8 January 2009 to 12 February 2010 Tonge was the Liberal Democrat Spokesperson for Health.
+On 12 January 2009 she asked in the House of Lords about investigations into alleged Israeli war crimes in the December 2009–January 2010 Gaza War, saying:Is the Minister aware that Mrs Pillay, the new UN High Commissioner for Human Rights, has spoken of war crimes being committed in Gaza?
 Will the Government, therefore, show leadership and call for the immediate—and I mean immediate—establishment by the United Nations Security Council of an independent fact-finding commission to Palestine to investigate all breaches of international law?

-In March 2009, Tonge joined a six-person delegation of British politicians which met with Hamas political leader Khaled Meshaal in Syria.
+In March 2009 Tonge joined a six-person delegation of British politicians which met with the Hamas political leader Khaled Meshaal in Syria.
 Tonge told an interviewer that their goal was to force the British government to talk to Hamas and press the United States to do likewise.
 She stated: "You don't make peace by talking to your friends.
 You make peace by talking to your enemies", and said she knew that her meeting with Meshaal might be considered illegal and lead to her arrest.
 "That is one of the risks that you take", she said.

-During the 2008–2009 Gaza War, Tonge spoke at a London rally against the war, saying: "It is a disgusting, obscene outrage what is going on in Gaza".
+During the 2008–2009 Gaza War Tonge spoke at a London rally against the war, saying: "It is a disgusting, obscene outrage what is going on in Gaza".
 She said that eventually activists must look to "a full trade embargo and boycotting everything Israeli".